Montana transgender lawmaker faces censure or expulsion

-HELENA, Mont. -- Montana Republican leaders will vote Wednesday on censuring or expelling lawmaker Zooey Zephyr, a transgender state representative who has been silenced in the House since last week after telling colleagues that if they voted for a bill to ban gender-affirming medical care for transgender children they would “have blood on their hands.”
+HELENA, Mont. -- Montana Republican leaders will vote Wednesday on censuring or expelling lawmaker Zooey Zephyr, a transgender state representative who's been silenced on the state House floor since last week after telling colleagues they would “have blood on their hands” over their votes to ban gender-affirming medical care for transgender children.

-On Tuesday night, Zephyr tweeted a letter she received from House leaders informing her of the plan to consider disciplinary action against her during Wednesday's session.
+Zephyr's supporters disrupted Monday's House session and authorities arrested seven people in a confrontation that Republicans claim Zephyr had encouraged.
+The first-term Democrat received notice from House leaders Tuesday night informing her of the plan to consider disciplinary action against her, according to a letter she posted on social media.

 “I’ve also been told I’ll get a chance to speak," Zephyr tweeted.
 "I will do as I have always done — rise on behalf of my constituents, in defense of my community and for democracy itself.”

-Much like events in the Tennessee Statehouse weeks ago — where two lawmakers were expelled after participating in a post-school shooting gun control protest that interrupted proceedings — Zephyr’s punishment has ignited a firestorm of debate about governance and democracy in politically polarizing times.
+Much like events in the Tennessee Statehouse weeks ago — where state Reps.
+Justin Jones and Justin Pearson, two Black lawmakers, were expelled after participating in a post-school shooting gun control protest that interrupted proceedings — Zephyr’s punishment has ignited a firestorm of debate about governance and who has a voice in democracy in politically polarizing times.

+If lawmakers vote to censure Zephyr, she would stay in the House but could still be blocked from future attempts to speak on the chamber floor over her earlier comments.

 “Republicans are doubling down on their agenda of running roughshod over Montanans’ rights — to free expression, to peaceful protest, to equal justice under the law," House Minority Leader Kim Abbott said of the plan to discipline Zephyr.

-Zephyr’s remarks, and the Republican response, set off a chain of events that culminated in a rally outside the Capitol at noon Monday and seven arrests later that afternoon when protesters packed into the gallery at the Statehouse brought House proceedings to a halt while chanting “Let her speak.”
-The scene galvanized both those demanding she be allowed to speak and those saying her actions constitute an unacceptable attack on civil discourse.
+Zephyr’s remarks, and the Republican response, set off a chain of events that culminated in a rally outside the Capitol at noon Monday.
+Protesters later packed into the gallery at the Statehouse and brought House proceedings to a halt while chanting “Let her speak.”
+The scene galvanized both her supporters and and those saying her actions constitute an unacceptable attack on civil discourse.

-“Currently, all representatives are free to participate in House debates while following the House rules,” Regier told reporters.
+“Currently, all representatives are free to participate in House debates while following the House rules,” Regier told reporters Tuesday.
 “The choice to not follow the House rules is one that Rep. Zephyr has made.
 The only person silencing Rep. Zephyr is Rep. Zephyr.
 The Montana House will not be bullied.”

-Republican Rep. Casey Knudsen, the chair of the House Rules committee, said Tuesday's cancellation gave leadership time to respond to Monday’s events.
-Abbott said she saw leadership’s decision to cancel as giving lawmakers “some time to regroup.”

-Under Regier's leadership, the House has not allowed Zephyr to speak since last week when she said that those who voted to ban gender-affirming care for young people would have “blood on their hands.”
-He and other Republicans said the remark was far outside the boundaries of appropriate civil discourse and demanded she apologize before being allowed to participate in legislative discussions.
+It's under Regier's leadership that the House has persisted in preventing Zephyr from speaking.
+He and other Republicans said her remark was far outside the boundaries of appropriate civil discourse and demanded she apologize before being allowed to participate in legislative discussions.

+“There needs to be some consequences for what he has been doing,” said Rep. Joe Read, who frequently but not always used incorrect pronouns when referring to the Democrat.

+He claimed Zephyr gave a signal to her supporters just before Monday's session was disrupted.
+He declined to say what that was other than a “strange movement.”

+"When she gave the signal for protestors to go into action, I would say that’s when decorum was incredibly broken,” Read added.

-The events have showcased the growing power of the Montana Freedom Caucus, a group of right-wing lawmakers that has spearheaded the charge to discipline Zephyr.
-The caucus re-upped its demands and rhetoric Monday.
-In a statement they said that Zephyr's decision to hoist a microphone toward the gallery's protesters amounted to “encouraging an insurrection."
+The events have showcased the growing power of the Montana Freedom Caucus, a group of at least 21 right-wing lawmakers including Read that has spearheaded the charge to discipline Zephyr.
+The caucus re-upped its demands and rhetoric Monday, saying in a statement that Zephyr's decision to hoist a microphone toward the gallery's protesters amounted to “encouraging an insurrection."

 Although several protesters resisted law enforcement officers trying to arrest them on Monday, Abbott pushed back at characterizing the activity as violent.
 She acknowledged it was disruptive, but called the demonstration peaceful.
 She said public protests were a predictable response to a lawmaker representing more than 10,000 constituents not being allowed to speak and questioned bringing in officers in riot gear to handle the chanting protesters.